piccobit/sisco/README.md

 {"token":"5bc9b49d41ef3477848fd56f8d6eac8e507331898de5fe14ff4bcd86381183d8"}
 ```

-The API call is answered with a bearer token which you have to use in any other call to the `sisco` API.
-Depending on your group membership this might grant you also administrative access to the API.
+The REST API call is answered with a bearer token which you have to use in any other call to the `sisco` REST API.
+Depending on your group membership this might grant you also administrative access to the REST API.

 ### Register an Area

-To register a new **area** the following JSON data needs to be posted to the API endpoint `/api/v1/register/area/<area-name>`:
+To register a new **area** the following JSON data needs to be posted to the REST API endpoint `/api/v1/register/area/<area-name>`:

 Example `register-area.json` file: